bradgharrison/TakeMeHome/README.md

 # TakeMeHome

-A simple Chrome extension that redirects new tabs to your preferred homepage.
+A streamlined Chrome extension that redirects new tabs to your preferred homepage, optimized for maintaining a single homepage tab.

-## ✨ Features

-- Redirects new browser tabs to your configured homepage
-- Automatically detects local addresses vs external sites
-- Uses appropriate http:// or https:// protocols
-- Clear and simple UI
-- Dark mode support
-- Lightweight and fast performance

 ## Features